Procedure of Company Registration in Bangladesh 2026

 • Directors’ consent form

-• Submission of documents to the RJSC
+• Submission of documents to the RJS

 • Trade License